andrewrnoel87/andrewrnoel87.github.io/_posts/2023-09-14-fourthpost.markdown

 date:   2023-09-14 15:15:00 -0400
 categories: blog
 ---
-Today I covered Strings from the [programmingexpert.io][course-site] course.
+Today I covered Strings and Tuples from the [programmingexpert.io][course-site] course.

 Here is some code I wrote for an exercise.
 It uses various methods on strings and uses an f string.